Department of Defense HIV/AIDS Prevention Program

 Credentials/Documentation

-For institutions of higher education, nonprofit organizations, States, local governments, and Indian tribes, costs will be determined in accordance with Subpart E of 2 CFR part 200.
-In accordance with the DoD Grant and Agreement Regulations (DoDGARs) at 32 CFR 34.17, costs will be determined for-profit entities costs in accordance with Subpart 31.2 of the Federal Acquisition Regulation (FAR) and Subpart 231.2 of the Department of Defense FAR Supplement (DFARS).
+For institutions of higher education, nonprofit organizations, for-profit organizations, States, local governments, and Indian tribes, costs will be determined in accordance with Subpart E of 2 CFR part 200.
 Applicants must be registered in System for Award Management (SAM).
 Also, the applicant, its principals, and proposed subrecipients/subrecipient principals must not appear on the SAM Exclusions website as currently debarred, suspended, or otherwise ineligible.
 Further requirements are stated in the Funding Opportunity Announcement (FOA).

 What is the process for applying and being award this assistance?